 Step 3: Turn the dough out onto a floured work surface and knead for 5-6 minutes, making a smooth dough.
 This dough is going to be sticky when you turn it out.
 Turn the dough out onto a lightly floured work surface and roll out with a rolling pin.
 Making it into a rectangle shape, about ½-3/4-inch thick.

-Assembling the apple fritters:
+Assembling the fritters

 Spread the apple filling evenly over the dough.
 Sprinkle generously with all-purpose flour.
 This will help absorb some of the moisture from the filling.
 Sprinkle generously with ground cinnamon.